 Protecting Communication Between the Cloud and the Client

-When protecting communication between the cloud and the client, there are at least two considerations to bear in mind.
-First, ensure that all data is encrypted both at rest and in transit.
+When protecting communication between the cloud and the client, there are at least two considerations to bear.
+First, ensure that all data is encrypted at rest and in transit.
 Even if a data leakage occurs, the information should be unusable to the attackers.

-Second, in the event of a denial of service attack, it’s important that there is a business continuity plan in place.
-This might include redundant capacity to cope with extra network traffic (easier in public or hybrid cloud situations) or engaging a DDoS mitigation service, both of which cloud providers may offer.
+Second, in the event of a denial of service attack, a business continuity plan must be in place.
+This might include the redundant capacity to cope with extra network traffic (easier in public or hybrid cloud situations) or engaging a DDoS mitigation service, both of which cloud providers may offer.

 Types of Cloud Security Tools

 Cloud users can utilize a myriad of cloud security tools.
 They all have the potential to impede cyberattackers and strengthen cloud security, but these are the fundamental types of cloud security tools:

 Comprehensive cloud security begins with infrastructure and architecture.
 This includes physical hardware, like workstations, servers, and storage devices, along with the various switches, wires, and routers, required to maintain an active network connection and software for connecting to access points.